Godot

 The Planetary Processing Entity Node (PPEntityNode) describes a Planetary Processing Entity.
 This node is designed to be attached directly to the root node of a scene in your Godot project, this scene can then be instantiated as a child of your main scene.
 For example, a tree scene will correlate with a tree entity in your Planetary Processing game, and can have instances placed within your main scene.

-The type, data and chunkloader fields correlate with the fields as defined on the server side Entity type.
+The type field correlate with the server side Entity type.

 Variables